Want to contribute to this article?

 There's a lot of information out there about the new EU General Data Protection Regulation (GDPR).
-So where can you find the best information about what GDPR means for you?
+But where do you find the best information about what GDPR means for you?

-We asked Qualsys's Business Mentor, Mike Bendall, to share his recommended GDPR resources.
+We asked Qualsys's Business Mentor, Mike Bendall, to recommend his 10 favourite GDPR resources.

-A good place to start is by familiarising yourself with the European Union Data Protection Regulation requirements.
+A good place to start is with the EU themselves, by familiarising yourself with their Data Protection Regulation requirements.

-In this Official Journal of the European Union, you will find:
+In this Official Journal of the European Union, you'll find:

 - Why the EU have introduced the regulation